TeamFisico/epidemic/README.md

 location to visit from the **path** vector.

 ### Rectangle
-This class represent a rectangle.
+The Rectangle class represent a rectangle.
 The simulation world is in fact represented by a square divided in rectangles as it is a very simple shape to handle.
 It is composed of 2 private members:
 1. `blh_corner` the bottom left-hand corner of the rectangle
 2. `trh_corner` the top right-hand corner of the rectangle